-This 8' strap comes in 8 crowd-pleasing colors.
+This 8-foot strap comes in 8 crowd-pleasing colors.
 100% tightly woven cotton that’s more than strong enough to hold yoga poses.
 D-ring cinch buckle securely sewn in for worry-free holds during those advanced poses.
 Machine washable.
-Also available in 6' length, though most reviewers prefer 8'.
+Also available in 6-foot length, though most reviewers prefer 8 feet.

 Because this is such a durable strap, it’s not the softest and is stiff to hold.
 Long break-in period to soften strap.

-Comes 3 lengths 6', 8', and 10' and 8 vibrant colors – the purple is particularly loved by reviewers.
+Comes in 6, 8, and 10-foot lengths, and 8 vibrant colors – the purple is particularly loved by reviewers.
 D-ring style buckle.
 Great for restorative yoga classes and at-home practice and general stretching.
 Cotton/polyester blend is soft.

 Not as thick as competing or studio straps, and some reviewers found this one too thin and flimsy for practice.